kshetline/tubular_util/README.md

 function toTitleCase(s: string, options?: TitleCaseOptions): string;
 ```

-This function works much like `toMixedCase`, but also makes a _simplified_ attempt to follow English capitalization rules for titles, leaving short words (which are neither the first word nor the last word) in lowercase, such as "and", "or", "to", "the", etc.
+This function works much like `toMixedCase`, but also makes a _simplified_ attempt to follow English capitalization rules for titles, leaving short words (which are neither the first word nor the last word) in lowercase, such as “and”, “or”, “to”, “the”, etc.

 These options are available:

 > `interface TitleCaseOptions {`<br>&#x2003;&#x2003;`keepAllCaps?: boolean;`<br>&#x2003;&#x2003;`shortSmall?: string[];`<br>&#x2003;&#x2003;`special?: string[];`<br>`}`

-If `keepAllCaps` is `true`, any word that is originally fully capitalized remains fully capitalized, such as "USA".
+If `keepAllCaps` is `true`, any word that is originally fully capitalized remains fully capitalized, such as “USA”.

 `shortSmall` is a list of additional words that you wish not to have capitalized, in additions to the built-in list.
-You can also delete words from the built-in list by including them here with a leading dash, e.g. "-and" to allow the word "and" to be capitalized even when it is not the first or last word of a title.
+You can also delete words from the built-in list by including them here with a leading dash, e.g. “-and” to allow the word “and” to be capitalized even when it is not the first or last word of a title.

-`special` is a list of words that you wish to provide special capitalization rules for, such as "CinemaScope" or "MacDougall".
-Some of these are built in, such as "FedEx" and "iOS".
+`special` is a list of words that you wish to provide special capitalization rules for, such as “CinemaScope” or “MacDougall”.
+Some of these are built in, such as “FedEx” and “iOS”.

 ## Date and number formatting